Dubai and other countries' laws which trip up travellers

-These cases might be on the extreme end of holiday woes, but it's worth knowing the local laws and customs before travelling.
+This case might be on the extreme end, but it's worth knowing the local laws and customs before travelling.

-In fact, earlier this year, the government's Foreign and Commonwealth Office encouraged people to do proper research.
+In the past the government's Foreign and Commonwealth Office have encouraged people to do proper research.

 It said celebrity holiday snaps are inspiring us to take trips further afield where there are often unusual rules in place.